Dubai Dolphinarium: Activities

 Various activities like kids summer camp and Dubai Summer Surprises are held at the Dubai Dolphinarium every year during summer holidays.

 Dubai Dolphinarium in association with Dubai Municipality organized an Autism Awareness Day from various autism care centres and training centres for children with special needs on April 28, 2011.

 Dubai Dolphinarium welcomed its one millionth visitor during March, 2012 and various promotional activities were featured during this period.

 Management

 This establishment is managed by a staff of 60 including mammal trainers and customer supporting staff.

 Criticisms

 Dubai Dolphinarium had come under criticism from various animal welfare campaigners in the beginning saying, it would lead to suffering and high dolphin mortality.
 Activists also questioned the source of its black sea bottlenose dolphins, claiming that one of them was not born in captivity but rescued from fishermen's nets, and therefore should have been re-released.

 However the management has countered these criticisms stating that the dolphins in Dubai Dolphinarium are third generation dolphins who were born in artificial conditions and are perfectly happy in their current environment and role, and are healthier all year round than their wild counterparts.

+In 2019, Dubai Dolphinarium came under heavy waves of criticism after a trainer posted on Instagram a video of them sitting on one of the dolphins, which caused Instagram to issue a warning to whoever had searched “#dubaidolphinarium” on the app.